 - Store gelatin desserts in a covered container to avoid the formation of a thick rubbery skin on the surface.

-- To easily unmold gelatin, spray the mold with cooking oil before filling.
-If you want to avoid an oily film which might cloud the surface by using oil spray, simply rinse the mold with cold water prior to filling.
-Or dip the mold into warm (not hot) water to the depth of the gelatin for 5 to 10 seconds, loosen edges with a knife or spatula, and unmold.
+- Or, when unmolding, dip the mold into warm (not hot) water to the depth of the gelatin for 5 to 10 seconds, loosen edges with a knife or spatula, and unmold.
 Return to the refrigerator for 20 minutes to firm.